 The Film of the Book: Not just the Disney version or the 1994 version, but there was one done in 1942 with Sabu as Mowgli.
 It is much closer to the original story than the Disney version obviously.

-1967 saw 'two' animated adaptations released the well known Disney one, and a lesser known (over here), but rather more faithful series ('67-'71) in Russia.
+1967 saw 'two' animated adaptations released the well known Disney one, and a lesser known (in the West), but rather more faithful series ('67-'71) in Russia.

 Hero Killer: Shere Khan will sometimes kill a major character close to Mowgli to make their feud even more personal.